Peter Reid: Club career

 Reid signed professional forms with Bolton Wanderers in 1974.
 He first won a medal when Bolton won the championship of the Football League Second Division in 1978, but he only enjoyed two seasons of First Division football before Bolton were relegated.

-The boyhood Liverpool fan transferred to rivals Everton in 1982, for £60,000 in 1982 only 12 months after a much larger fee had been mooted – a succession of injuries had cut the price.
+The boyhood Liverpool fan transferred to rivals Everton for £60,000 in 1982, only 12 months after a much larger fee had been mooted – a succession of injuries had cut the price.

 At club level his greatest achievement was as part of the Everton team that in 1984 won the FA Cup, in 1985 and 1987 the Football League First Division and in 1985 the European Cup Winners' Cup.
 They nearly won a unique treble but lost 1–0 to Manchester United in the 1985 FA Cup final.
 In that game, Reid was recklessly challenged by Manchester United defender Kevin Moran who became the first player to be sent off in an FA Cup final.

 He was voted PFA Footballer of the Year in 1985, the same year that he collected a Football League title and European Cup Winner's Cup winner's medal.
 Reid's form was so good that year, he came 4th in the World Soccer player of the year award behind only Michel Platini, Preben Elkjaer and Diego Maradona.

 He made 167 appearances (eight as substitute) for Everton.
 In 2006, Reid was awarded with the 'Everton Giant' accolade.

-Reid signed for Queens Park Rangers on a free transfer in 1989, but only stayed for one season (1989–90) before signing for Manchester City, who were managed by former Everton manager Howard Kendall.
+Reid signed for Queens Park Rangers on a free transfer in February 1989, but only stayed until December, when he signed for Manchester City, then managed by former Everton manager Howard Kendall.

 Following his dismissal by Manchester City, in October 1993 Reid was persuaded by Ian Branfoot to resume his playing career with Southampton who were then in the middle of a crisis: the Saints fans were calling for Branfoot to be sacked with the club having lost eight of their first nine games.
 Reid brought a touch of guile and stability to the Saints side; despite playing only eight games he made a major contribution to the team's fortunes as Saints' season started to come together.
 He led them to some important victories, most specially over Newcastle United on 24 October 1993, a game in which Matt Le Tissier scored two goals.
 His final game for Saints was a 3–1 victory over Chelsea on 28 December 1993.

 Branfoot was sacked a few days later (after a home defeat by Norwich City).
 Reid was touted as a possible replacement for Branfoot, but he stated that, as Branfoot had brought him to the club, it would only be fair that he left as well.
 Reid then had brief playing spells with Notts County and Bury before he retired from playing.